jborichevskiy/up-and-to-the-right/content/posts/digital-tools.md

 - Cluster content based on content, tags, geolocation, connected people, conversations, source, and more.
 - Allow a rough export of my research on a topic (like, a knowledge dump off all the content I’ve consumed on pandas) with the ability to make it publicly accessible.

 This isn't a new idea by any means.
 See Vannevar Bush's [original conception](https://en.wikipedia.org/wiki/As_We_May_Think) of this idea over 70 years ago.
-It feels more useful, and more achievable, today than ever before.
+We are way overdue for this.

 Honorable Mentions: [Memex by Worldbrain.io](https://worldbrain.io/), [Alfred](https://www.alfredapp.com/), [Polar](https://getpolarized.io/#features), [Trove](https://trovenow.com/), [Local Native](https://localnative.app/), [ArchiveBox](https://github.com/pirate/ArchiveBox), [Raindrop](https://raindrop.io/)

 ## Parting Thoughts

 During the past few years of consuming (mostly digital) content, I've noticed a few patterns:

 - The less friction in the medium, the more engaged I am in the content

 - Insights can be found in a 400-page book as well as a 40-minute podcast

 - Notes and subsequent review are essential for long-term retention

 - Other people's recommendations are as good, if not better, than algorithms

 It feels like our digital environment today is far too fragmented and non-interoperable; usually because of arcane copyright law or profit-seeking - or both.
-I'm excited for the world where knowledge is easier to find, understand, share, and retain.
+I'm excited for the world where knowledge is easier to discover, understand, retain, and share.

 I'm also really interested in more effectively bridging the gap between our minds and our digital devices.
 A good tool makes itself disappear allowing you to focus on the objective - but digital devices today are far from this ideal.
 I hope to cover my thoughts on processes, note-taking apps, and knowledge graphs next.
-Stay tuned here.
+Stay tuned [here](https://mailchi.mp/0e81591ed912/jborichevskiy).